Joint Modelling of Multiple Network Views: Introduction

+In many cases, multiple network link relations on the same set of nodes are available.
+Multiple network views, also known as multiplex networks \citep{Mucha10}, can be intended either as multiple link relations among the nodes of the network or a single link relation observed over different conditions, such as one network evolving over time (longitudinal networks).
+In order to deal with multiplex networks we present a latent space joint model (LSJM) that merges the information given by the multiple network views by assuming that the probability of a node being connected with other nodes in each view is explained by a unique latent variable.
+To estimate this model we propose an EM algorithm: the parameter estimates obtained from fitting a LSM for each network view independently are used to approximate the joint posterior distribution of the LSJM; then these results are used to update the parameter estimates of every LSM.
+This process is iterated until convergence.
 This model has a wide range of applications.
 For example in computer science it is of interest to summarize the different relations (e.g. friend, fan, follower or like) that we observe in social media sites like Facebook, Twitter and YouTube \citep{Tang11}.
 Another important application is in systems biology where the joint modeling of physical and genetic protein-protein interactions is of wide interest \citep{BKKI08}.
 Other contexts in which this model can be useful include social sciences and business marketing \citep{Ans11}.
 The LSJM is demonstrated on the analysis of an excerpt of 50 girls from `Teenage Friends and Lifestyle Study' data at three time points \citep{PL00,PW03}, and two Saccharomyces cerevisiae networks \citep{Biogrid06}.
+All the methods of this paper are implemented in the \texttt{lvm4net} package for \texttt{R} \citep{R}.

 The paper is organized as follows.
 Section~\ref{sec.lsm} provides an introduction to latent space models for network data with a particular focus on the variational inference approach to fit the latent space model.
 In Section~\ref{sec.lsjm} we introduce the latent space joint model for multiple network view data.
 In Section~\ref{sec.miss} we show how missing link data can be managed using the LSJM.
 In Section~\ref{sec.app} we illustrate the capabilities of the LSJM and we analyze its performance in the presence of missing edges by using cross-validation; the model is illustrated on the two example datasets (Section~\ref{sec.girls}-\ref{sec.pro}).
 We conclude, in Section~\ref{sec.concl} with a discussion of the model.